 Hence, both the relative and the absolute variability highlight that the effect of the uncertainty in the variables on the threshold estimate is small.
-This is mainly due to the zero variability in the D and I distributions of 48 events out of 84: since the (I, D) points of these events are located in the same positions in all the 5000 MC simulations, they propagate zero uncertainty in the threshold computation.
+This is mainly due to the zero variability in the D and the MC output distributions means (I distributions of 48 events out of 84: since the (I,D) points of these events are located in the same positions in all the 5000 MC simulations, they propagate zero uncertainty in the threshold computation.